dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 - [Chain-key Bitcoin Wiki](https://wiki.internetcomputer.org/wiki/Chain-key_Bitcoin#firstHeading)

-## How do I send CKBTC?
+## How do I send ckBTC?

-To send ckBTC, you can follow these steps using your NNS wallet:
+As a user, to send ckBTC, you can follow these steps using your NNS wallet:

 1. Go to the NNS frontend dapp and sign in with your Internet Identity.
 If you don't have one, you will be prompted to create one.
 Any device that supports WebAuthn can be used as a passkey for II.
 Alternatively, you can use a YubiKey or a Ledger device.
 2. Navigate to "My Tokens" and select ckBTC.
 If you have ckBTC in a different wallet, send it to your NNS principal.